-In the 2019 Shanghai World Ranking we placed 201-300 overall, and ranked 4th in public health (1st in the UK), 17th in clinical medicine, and 76-100 in human biological sciences.
 In 2017, the inaugural Center for World University Rankings by Subject placed LSHTM first in the world for tropical medicine research, second for parasitology and seventh for infectious diseases, public, environment and occupational health, and social sciences and biomedical.

 LSHTM was named University of the Year 2016 by Times Higher Education and awarded a Queen's Anniversary Prize for Higher and Further Education in 2017 in recognition of our response to the 2014 Ebola epidemic in West Africa.
 LSHTM does not appear in the Times Higher Education World University Rankings as universities are excluded if they do not teach undergraduates.